 Mr. Carrazza began his career at Goldman, Sachs & Co.
 Mr. Carrazza earned his MBA in Finance from The Stern School of Business at New York University and his B.S. in Electrical Engineering from The Pennsylvania State University.

-Throughout his Patriot banking career, Mr. Muskus has served in capacities of expanding leadership, from assistant vice president and senior credit analyst to vice president and commercial lending officer, responsible for developing new and successful commercial loan underwriting methods and credit standards.
+Throughout his Patriot banking career, Mr. Muskus has served in multiple capacities of expanding leadership, from Senior Credit Analyst to Commercial Lending Officer, responsible for developing new and successful commercial loan underwriting methods and credit standards.

-He is Director Emeritus and former President of the Board of Directors of the Transportation Association of Greenwich, a nonprofit operating 17 vehicles transporting the elderly and disabled.
-He serves as President of the Joseph Pilsudski Society of Greenwich and is the Fiduciary and Administrator of the Jane C. Bausman Scholarship Fund, administered by the Greenwich Scholarship Association.
+He currently serves as Treasurer and Board member of the Town of Greenwich Human Services Foundation, is Director Emeritus and former President of the Board of Directors of the Transportation Association of Greenwich, a nonprofit organization which transports the elderly and disabled, serves as President of the Joseph Pilsudski Society of Greenwich, and he is the Fiduciary and Administrator of the Jane C. Bausman Scholarship Fund.

 Mr. Muskus earned his BS in Accountancy from Bentley University in Waltham, MA.
 He lives in Riverside with his wife and three children.

 Joseph Perillo is Executive Vice President and Chief Financial Officer of Patriot National Bancorp, Inc. and Patriot Bank, N.A.
 He served as a senior executive consultant for several months beginning in January 2017, tasked with assessing the finance department’s processes and improving operations and internal controls.